tspoke/jinject-framework/README.md

 JInject is a small binding framework coupled with a dependency injection system.

 It provides :
-* Injection of dependencies
+* Injection of dependencies by fields or by constructor
 * Binding system (key, value, <name>)  (bind any type to anything)
+* Events
+* Binding events to specifics actions
 * Context to facilitate usage

 Features to come :
-* Event system
-* Injection by constructor
 * MVC context
-* Bind event to specific actions

 # Basic usage
 ### Create a context